wayn-r/lovelace-lcars-card/flattened_codebase.md

 import { AnimationDefinition } from '../types.js';
 import { HomeAssistant } from 'custom-card-helpers';
 import { StoreProvider, StateChangeEvent } from '../core/store.js';
+import gsap from 'gsap';
+import { DistanceParser } from './animation.js';

 /**
  * Represents a visual transformation that will occur during an animation